udacity/nd00333_AZMLND_C2/starter_files/README.md

 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
-Remeber to include all the screencasts required to demonstrate key steps.
+Remeber to include all the screenshots required to demonstrate key steps.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: